husams/process-manager-mcp/README.md

 # Process Manager MCP Server

+> **⚠️ Experimental Project**: This is an experimental MCP server under active development.
+Features and APIs may change without notice.
+Use with caution in production environments.

 A Model Context Protocol (MCP) server that provides AI assistants with safe process management capabilities.
 This server allows LLMs to monitor, query, and manage system processes with built-in security restrictions.

 ## Overview